 Natural catastrophes and armed conflicts have, in recent years, led to a steady increase in the number of people around the world who are dependent upon humanitarian assistance.
 At the same time, a growing number of state and non-state actors are getting involved in humanitarian action.
 A functioning international humanitarian system is therefore gaining ever greater importance.

 At the core of the efforts to mobilize and coordinate humanitarian assistance is the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), under the leadership of the Emergency Relief Coordinator of the United Nations, who also oversees the Central Emergency Response Fund of the United Nations (CERF).
-The objective of this fund is to Germany is one of the biggest contributors to the fund which enables the United Nations to intervene early in humanitarian emergencies and under funded crises.
+Germany is one of the biggest contributors to the fund which enables the United Nations to intervene early in humanitarian emergencies and under funded crises.

-The organizations, funds and programs of the United Nations – such as the Office of the United Nations High Commissioner for Refugees (UNHCR), the Children’s Fund (UNICEF) and the World Food Program (WFP) – are, aside from the international Red Cross and Red Crescent movements and non-governmental organizations, the most vital players in the field of humanitarian assistance.
+The organizations, funds and programs of the United Nations – such as the Office of the United Nations High Commissioner for Refugees (UNHCR), the Children’s Fund (UNICEF) and the World Food Program (WFP) – are the most vital players in the field of humanitarian assistance.